html-graph/html-graph.github.io/content/getting-started.md

 </script>
 {{< /code >}}

-Now that the canvas is initialized, it's time to structure an app a little better.
-ES6 classes are very useful for that purpose.
+Here's the revised section with improved wording and formatting while maintaining all code blocks exactly as provided:

+Now that we've initialized the canvas, let's define a proper application structure.
+Using ES6 classes helps to organize our code:

 {{< code lang="javascript" >}}
 class Application {